SoWhitIs/school-district-analysis/README.md

 ***
  ### District Summary, Result: _Minor Effect_

-*   Given that difference between the intial and new dataset was just slighty over 1% (461 students) there was little to no change overall results to the District Summary, as seen in the images below:
+*   Given that difference between the intial and new dataset was just slighty over 1% (461 students) there was little change in overall results to the District Summary, as seen in the images below:
 <p align="center">
   <i><b>District Summary A: Intial Anaylsis </b></i>
  </p>